Are Apprenticeships only for 16-18-year-olds?

 Aren’t Apprentices "just cheap labour"?

 Many businesses want to recruit and train people to help their business grow and succeed.
 Many young people fresh out of school or college have yet to gain the skills and experience that would make them employable at levels other than at a low level.
-An apprenticeship is the ideal way for employers to bring new talent into their business, and for the apprentice to gain work experience and a formal qualification at the same time: earn while you learn.
+An apprenticeship is an ideal way for employers to bring new talent into their business, and for the apprentice to gain work experience and a formal qualification at the same time: earn while you learn.

 If I choose to do an apprenticeship does that mean I won't be able to go to university or get a degree?